jmoyers/compilers/lexical_analysis.md

 * **regular expression** specify **regular languages**
 * a lexeme can sort of be described by a regular expression
 * Finite automata (later) can be used to repesent a regular expression (used in lexer)
-* Really dense formal notation (I won't spend time on it, frankly)
+* Really dense formal set notation (I won't spend time on it, frankly)
 * 5 things and stuff
   * Base case: 1 character string
   * Base case: empty string